Call us free on0800 342 3206

 There are many different types of beauty treatments that you could undergo.
 Some of the most common beauty treatments in the UK include manicures and eyebrow waxing.
 Whilst most beauty treatments are performed safely, without an injury occurring there is always the possibility that something could go wrong.
 If you’ve suffered an injury, you could claim beauty treatment compensation.

 If you have been injured while undergoing a beauty treatment in an accident that wasn’t your fault, you could claim compensation.
-To find out more, contact Jefferies Solicitors to assess your claim.

 Call our specialists on 0800 342 3206 or fill out our online form to arrange a no-obligation confidential conversation about your accident.